TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part3-EFC/010 +Create Database.md

 ```

 This is a relative path, from the EfcDataAccess component root.
 However, the program is started from WebAPI component.
-So, the path to the file should be relative to this component.
+So, the path to the SQLite file should be relative to that component.
 Modify the above code to:

 ```csharp
 protected override void OnConfiguring(DbContextOptionsBuilder optionsBuilder)